zachyzissou/Oscillo/docs/hydration-safety.md

 ## Prevention Checklist

 1. Wrap any browser-dependent logic (WebGLRenderer, AudioContext, media playback) behind a user gesture.
-The `StartOverlay` component in `app/page.tsx` is the reference implementation.
+The `ModernStartOverlay` component (`src/components/ui/ModernStartOverlay.tsx`) is the reference implementation.
 2. Use dynamic imports with `{ ssr: false }` for client-only components.
 3. Keep procedural randomness and DOM modifications out of initial render on the server.
 4. Ensure all components with hooks include the `"use client"` directive.